Pricey1600/touchkio/README.md

   - [x] Audio volume control for connected devices.
   - [x] Execute system reboot and shutdown commands.
   - [x] Monitor battery, temperature, processor and memory usage.
+  - [x] Support for mmWave sensor via serial UART.

 The kiosk application can be executed with command line arguments to load a **Home Assistant dashboard in fullscreen** mode.
 Additionally, a **MQTT endpoint** can be defined, allowing the application to provide controls and sensors for the Linux device and the connected Touch Display.

 ## Setup
-Before you begin, make sure that you have a Linux device configured and operational with a [compatible](https://github.com/leukipp/touchkio/blob/main/HARDWARE.md) Touch Display.
+Before you begin, make sure that you have a Linux device configured and operational with a [compatible](https://github.com/Pricey1600/touchkio/blob/main/HARDWARE.md) Touch Display.
 This guide assumes that you are using a Raspberry Pi with the latest version of Raspberry Pi OS **(64-bit)**, along with a desktop environment (preferred using **labwc**).
 However, the **.deb** setup procedure is also compatible with any other Debian based 64-bit system.